Dirichlet problems associated to abstract nonlocal space-time differential operators

-In this section, we compare the Dirichlet problem~\eqref{eq:natural-Dirichlet-Ds} to the Cauchy problems associated to fractional parabolic operators $(\partial_t + A)^s$ viewed as acting on functions $u \from J \to X$ with $J = (t_0, \infty)$ for $t_0 \in \R$ instead of $J = \R$.
-More precisely, we will interpret $(\partial_t + A)^s$ as a Riemann--Liouville or Caputo type fractional parabolic derivative, respectively, acting on $L^p(J; X)$ for $p \in [1,\infty]$.
-The resulting initial value problems are the most commonly studied ones associated to the fractional time derivatives $\partial_t^s$, i.e., for $A = 0$~\cite[Chapter~3]{KST2006}.
+augmented with initial conditions which depend on the interpretation of the abstract space--time operator $(\partial_t + A)^s$, acting on functions $u \from J \to X$ with $J = (t_0, \infty)$ for $t_0 \in \R$ (instead of $J = \R$ as in the previous sections).
+More precisely, we will interpret $(\partial_t + A)^s$ as a Riemann--Liouville or Caputo type fractional parabolic derivative, respectively, on $L^p(J; X)$ for $p \in [1,\infty]$, and determine the corresponding initial conditions and mild solution formulae, see Definitions~\ref{def:RL-ACP} and~\ref{def:C-ACP}.

+For fractional time derivatives $\partial_t^s$, i.e., the case $A = 0$, the resulting solution concepts are well-known and commonly studied, see for instance~\cite[Chapter~3]{KST2006}.
 In this case, the analog to~\eqref{eq:def-Igamma} has less favorable mapping properties~\cite[Section~2.3]{KST2006} and the well-posedness of~\eqref{eq:mildsol-Dirichlet} is less clear.
-We will show that, as in the case $A = 0$, the lowest-order term of the solution to the Riemann--Liouville type initial value problem has a singularity at $t_0$ in general, whereas the Caputo initial value problem yields the same solution for any two $s_1$, $s_2$ in an interval $(n, n+1)$ for $n \in \N_0$.
-In contrast, the solution from Definition~\ref{def:mildsol-Dirichlet} is bounded, continuous at $t_0$ under mild assumptions on $g$ or $(S(t))_{t\ge0}$, and changes for all choices of $s \in (0,\infty)$.
+We will show that, as in the case $A = 0$, the lowest-order term of the solution to the Riemann--Liouville type initial value problem has a singularity at $t_0$ in general, whereas the Caputo initial value problem yields the same solution for any two $s_1, s_2 \in (n, n+1)$ for $n \in \N_0$.
+In contrast, the solution from Definition~\ref{def:mildsol-Dirichlet} is continuous at $t_0$ under mild assumptions on $g$ or $(S(t))_{t\ge0}$ and changes for all choices of $s \in (0,\infty)$.

-Firstly, let us define the Riemann--Liouville type fractional parabolic integral $\fI_{t_0}^s$ on $L^p(J; X)$ by

-for $u \in L^p(J; X)$ and a.e.\ $t \in J$.
-Next, the Riemann--Liouville and Caputo type fractional parabolic derivative are respectively defined by
+Firstly, let us recall the Riemann--Liouville type fractional parabolic integral $\fI_{t_0}^s$ on $L^p(J; X)$ defined by~\eqref{eq:def-RL-int}.
+Then, the Riemann--Liouville and Caputo type fractional parabolic \emph{derivatives} are respectively defined by